 - an understanding of, and ability to work with, high-level computer technology.

-Regardless of the level of entry, work experience is as valuable in this sector as in any other.
+Regardless of the level of entry, your work experience is as valuable in this sector as in any other.
 Many large employers offer structured internship programmes and vacation placement schemes.
 These provide an excellent insight into the nature of the work and are often hands-on.
-Early application is advised, as places are limited and competition is strong.
+You should apply early, as places are limited and competition is strong.